cs3157-borowski/recitations/recitation_1/bash.md

 Basic commands
 ------
 ### TLDR and notable features
 Bash is the only shell scripting language permitted for executables.
-Executables must start with #!/bin/bash and a minimum number of flags.
-Use set to set shell options so that calling your script as bash script_name does not break its functionality.
-Executables should have no extension (strongly preferred) or a .sh extension.
-Libraries must have a .sh extension and should not be executable.
+They usually start with `#!/bin/bash` and a minimum number of flags.
+Use `set` to set shell options so that calling your script as bash `script_name` does not break its functionality.
+Executables should have no extension (strongly preferred) or a `.sh` extension.
+Libraries must have a `.sh` extension and should not be executable.

 Some guidelines: